 Thanks to a specific accessibility setting named "Guided Access," you can stop friends from swiping dead in their tracks.
 The feature lets you block all touch controls on your iPhone.
 If your friend tries to swipe, they might as well assume your iPhone is broken!

-Sorry iPhone XR owners (and owners of iPhone 5s, 6, 6 Plus, and SE) — this one's not for you.
-For all others running iOS 12, did you know you can change the sensitivity of 3D Touch?
+Sorry, non-3D Touch iPhone owners — this one's not for you.
+For all others, did you know you can change the sensitivity of 3D Touch?
 Even if you like how 3D Touch works on your iPhone as-is, it's worth taking a look at these settings to make sure it's ideally suited to your needs.

 To change sensitivity, open Settings –> General –> Accessibility –> 3D Touch (iOS 12) or Settings –> Accessibility –> Touch –> 3D & Haptic Touch (iOS 13).
 Here, you can set 3D Touch sensitivity to either "Light," "Medium," or "Firm," using the slider below.
 Test out each setting using the image of the flowers at the bottom of the display.

 On your computer, it's not too difficult to highlight some text and have your selection read to you.
 On your iPhone, that feature is buried a bit deep.
 Once you know how to activate it, however, it works like a charm.

 In your Settings, jump over to General –> Accessibility –> Speech (iOS 12) or Accessibility –> Spoken Content (iOS 13).
 Here, you can tap the slider next to "Speak Selection" to enable Speech on your iPhone.
 Now, whenever you highlight text on your phone, you'll find a "Speech" button in the array.
 Tap that, and your iPhone will begin reading the text.

 You can also enable "Speak Screen" directly below "Speak Selection."
 This feature will read all of the text on-screen without needing to highlight.
 All you have to do is drag down from the top of the display with two fingers to activate.
 Try it slowly — too fast, and iOS thinks you're trying to access Notification Center.

 Once your iPhone begins reading, you can adjust the speed by tapping the tortoise or hare symbols (iOS 12) or the "1x" button which will reflect the current speed (iOS 13).
 Skip lines by pressing the fast-forward and rewind arrows.
 Pause and resume audio by tapping the play/pause button.
 Tap the X to exit, and tap the arrow to collapse the player, and move it wherever you'd like on screen.
 On iOS 13, you can tap the hand icon to have iOS read aloud wherever you touch on-screen.